-Rarefying time makes time feel scarce and fosters a feeling of urgency.
-They focused on this construction of urgency and short-term deadlines, and on "temporal intensification", meaning people work faster and faster to squeeze in more work.
+Rarefying time makes time feel scarce

+focused on this construction of urgency and short-term deadlines, and on "temporal intensification", meaning people work faster and faster to squeeze in more work.
 These contribute to a focus on the here and now, rather than a feeling of long-term value creation and planning.